Moshe Gaon: Political Consulting Career

 Gaon was a strategic advisor to Ehud Barak for six years, and lead strategy, research and communications for his successful 1999 election campaign.
 During this campaign, his name was mentioned as a close advisor to Barak's fictitious association affair established to circumvent the party funding law.
 During his time in office, Gaon consulted Prime Minister Barak, and also took part in his re-election 2001 campaign, in which Ariel Sharon won.

 Investor career

-Gaon is a seriel investor in Startups, funds and companies.
-Among others he is an early stage investor in Orcam, Wisdo, Anyclip, yoocanfind, and hightech funds like Good Company, Catalyst and Israeli Secondary fund (ISF), to name a few.
+In addition to its investment in the above companies, Gaon has also invested in other startups and funds such Good Company Venture Fund, Catalyst Venture Fund, and the Israeli Secondary Fund (ISF).

 Political and social activism

 In 2016, Gaon founded yoocanfind.com, a community for people with disabilities.
 The site contains stories of people with disabilities from over 200 countries and allows people to share their personal experiences and connect with others.
 It also posts links to services and products.
+In 2026 the site was merged with data.Travaxy.com.

 Gaon supported and contributed to the public demonstration called the "Tent Protest" in the summer of 2011.